SBS Wealth KiwiSaver Scheme

 Pros

-- Seven funds that offer a sliding scale of risk and return based on age, all that are clearly defined in investor statements.
+- Nine funds that offer a sliding scale of risk and return based on age, all that are clearly defined in investor statements.

 - Key focus on global investments, moreso than other KiwiSaver schemes.
 This means a greater emphasis on technology, financial services, and consumer discretionary companies.